rudderlabs/rudderstack-docs/destinations/crm/ometria.md

   },
 });
 ```

-{% hint style="info" %}
-Note that:
+A few things to note:

-* Event name must be provided in track call.
+* The event name must be provided in the `track` call.
-* `custom_fields` is mapped to the `properties` object in Ometria.
-If `custom_fields` is not provided, the non-default Ometria fields will be taken as custom fields.
+* The `custom_fields` property is mapped to the `properties` object in Ometria.
+If it is not provided, the non-default Ometria fields will be taken as custom fields.
-* `Timestamp` follows `ISO-8601`.
-If it is not in correct format, call will be dropped.
+* The `timestamp` field follows the [**ISO-8601**](https://en.wikipedia.org/wiki/ISO_8601) format.
+If it is not specified in the correct format, the call will not be sent to Ometria.
-  {% endhint %}

 ### Ometria Custom Event

-The following table includes all the fields in `track` call for `custom_events` with their relative mapping to the Ometria fields:
+The following table includes all the RudderStack fields set as custom events in the `track` call, with their relative mapping to the Ometria fields:

 | **RudderStack Field** | **Ometria Field**      |
 | :-------------------- | :----------------      |